-Cinema 4D is an application developed by Maxon computer GmbH that is used for 3D modeling, animation, motion graphic and rendering.
+Cinema 4D is an application developed by Maxon Computer GmbH for 3D modeling, animation, motion graphic, and rendering.
 It is easy to understand and extremely vivid.
-The capabilities include procedural and polygon/sub modeling, animating, lighting, texturing, rendering and other common features that are found in 3D modeling applications.
+The capabilities include procedural and polygon/sub modeling, animating, lighting, texturing, rendering, and other common features in 3D modeling applications.
 The application was initially developed for AmigaOS in the early 1990s, but now it is supported across all major operating systems, namely Microsoft Windows and macOS.

 Some of the core features of Cinema 4D are as follows –

 - Take System: Allows flexible scene management and numerous takes of the scene.

 - Lens Distortion Support: Allow to generate and remove distortion profile for tracking and scene creation for an

 - Graph View for Motion Tracker: Highlights problem track points that can be removed from the calculation